-By default, I exercise, I meditate and I hike.
-I believe that as a an Owner of several small businesses, my next customer is located every and any where so I may not have the time to “get in a good mood” when I meet him or her.
+To keep me in a good mood, by default, I exercise, I meditate and I hike.
+I believe that as a an Owner of several small businesses, my next customer is located every and anywhere so I may not have the time to “get in a good mood” when I meet him or her.

 A happy smile is one of the most powerful tools there is for making a good first impression.
 This is one big reason to get in the right mood – most people are able to tell a pasted-on smile from a real one.